 More stories about creepy-crawly (or buzzing) pests and what to do about them.
 Carpenter bees are buzzing busily this time of year in North Carolina, coming out of their nests to mate and pollinate — ...

-Add Yahoo as a preferred source to see more of our stories on Google.
-If you're finding yourself dodging dive-bombing bees on your way to the back shed, or noticing little round holes dotting your ...
+"Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."
+If you're finding yourself dodging dive-bombing bees on your way to the back shed, or noticing little ...

 One of the amusements a garden can provide is watching the birds, bees, butterflies and other critters drawn to it.
 Most of us have seen honeybees flying from flower to flower, sipping nectar or ...